 I finished off the front by placing the card into my Tim Holtz Stamping Platform (read more about this here) and lined up the butterfly and greeting and stamped them with the Lulu Lavender Memento.
 I have to confess before having the Stamping Platform I would not have risked using stamps at this point in case the image did not stamp correctly and I ruined my card.
 None of these worries now 🙂

 I have not included an image of the insert but I simply brought the background paper image into Serif Craft Artist and added the greeting “I just wanted to take this chance to tell you…” in my favourite font Pinyon Script, you see this Font at the bottom of all my main images where I write the website name.

-I hope you like the card and it has given you some ideas of how to use stencils stamps and embossing folders together.
+I hope you like the card and it has given you some ideas about how to use stencils stamps and embossing folders together.